corenzan/owl/README.md

 # Owl

-> Owl is an open source self-hosted website monitor and uptime report dashboard.
+> Owl is an open source self-hosted website monitor and status report dashboard.

-## Work in progress

-🚨️ This is a work in progress!

 ## About